Gluten Free Vanilla Cake

 I was so happy that these cake layers were just as delicious and fluffy as my gluten free cupcake recipe!!

-Why This Recipe Works With Gluten Free Flour
+Why This Gluten Free Cake Recipe Works with Gluten Free Flour

 There are also a couple tricks I use to make sure my gluten free baked goods end up with that tender, fluffy texture we know and love.